harsh3264/shaddy-powder/README.md

 - `fixture_events`: Stores detailed information about events that occur during fixtures.
 - `players`: Stores player information, including player IDs, names, nationality, age, height, weight, and photos.
 - `league_standings`: Stores league standings for each season and league.

-## Getting Started

-To get started with the project, follow these steps:

-1. Set up the database: Execute the necessary SQL scripts in the `database` folder to create the required tables and configure the database connection.

-2. Configure API credentials: Obtain the necessary API credentials from Rapid APIs and update the corresponding variables in the Python scripts.

-3. Run the Python scripts: Execute the Python scripts in the `python_api` and `db_updates` folders to fetch data from the APIs, update the database tables, and perform necessary data synchronization.

-4. Analyze the data: Utilize the data stored in the database for further analysis, insights, and identifying betting opportunities.
+- `players_sidelined`: Stores information about players who are sidelined or injured.

-## Roadmap
+## Project Management Steps

-Our future plan for Shaddy Powder includes the following milestones:
+To achieve our goal of having the project up and running, we are following the following steps:

-1. Developing the backend architecture for the web application.
+1. Backend Creation: Develop the backend architecture for the application, including the database building and setup.
+(Timeline: Started on 4th June, to be completed by 20th June)

-2. Implementing data processing and analysis algorithms to generate betting tips and predictions.
+2. Analysis and Data Modeling: Perform in-depth analysis of sports data, develop data models, and design algorithms for generating betting tips and predictions.
+(Timeline: 21st June - 30th June)

-3. Designing an intuitive user interface for easy navigation and accessing betting insights.
+3. UI Design: Create an intuitive and visually appealing user interface for the web application, incorporating data visualizations and easy navigation.
+(Timeline: 1st July - 10th July)

-4. Incorporating real-time match updates and live betting features to provide the latest information to users.
-5. Enhancing the application with additional sports data analysis capabilities beyond football.
+4. Integration and Testing: Integrate the backend with the UI, perform thorough testing to ensure the functionality and accuracy of the application.
+(Timeline: 11th July - 14th July)

+5. Deployment: Deploy the application to a suitable hosting environment and make it accessible to users.
+(Timeline: 15th July)

+Please note that these timelines are approximate and subject to change based on project requirements and progress.

 ## Contributing